4GeeksAcademy/machine-learning-content/06-12d-ml_algos/logistic-regression.md

-## Import considerations before modeling with Logistic Regression
+## Important considerations before modeling with Logistic Regression

 Ultimately in predictive modeling machine learning projects we are focused on making accurate predictions rather than interpreting the results.
 As such, we can break some assumptions as long as the model is robust and performs well.